rpmuller/ePubs/WesternPhilosophy.md

 affect it; but it can alter the direction of motion of the vital spirits, and hence, indirectly, of other parts of the body.

 This part of his theory was abandoned by his school first by his Dutch disciple Geulincx, and later by Malebranche and Spinoza.
 The physicists discovered the conservation of momentum, according to which the total quantity of motion in the world in any given direction is constant.
 This showed that the sort of action of mind on matter that Descartes imagined is impossible.
-Assuming as was very generally assumed in the Cartesian school that

-WESTERN PHILOSOPHICAL THOUGHT

-all physical action is of the nature of impact, dynamical laws suffice to determine the motions of matter, and there is no room for any influence of mind.
+Assuming as was very generally assumed in the Cartesian school that all physical action is of the nature of impact, dynamical laws suffice to determine the motions of matter, and there is no room for any influence of mind.
 But this raises a difficulty.
 My arm moves when I will that it shall move, but my will is a mental phenomenon and the motion of my arm a physical phenomenon.
 Why then, if mind and matter cannot interact, does my body behave as if my mind controlled it?
 To this Geulincx invented an answer, known as the theory of the "two clocks."
 Suppose you have two clocks which both keep perfect time: whenever one points to the hour, the other will strike, so that if you saw one and heard the other, you would think the one caused the other to strike.
 So it is with mind and body. tach is wound up by God to keep time with the other, so that, on occasion of my volition, purely physical laws cause my arm to move, although my will has not really acted on my body.

 There were of course difficulties in this theory.
 In the first place, it was very odd; in the second place, since the physical